 All new faculty shall participate in mentoring, until tenure is achieved.
 In the first semester at NMHU, faculty mentors or mentoring teams shall be assigned by the Chair.
-Following the first semester, faculty members may select their mentor or mentoring team.
+Following the first semester, faculty members may select their mentor or mentoring team and report their selection to the Chair and the Dean.
+Mentors shall be other faculty members rather than administrators.